avinal/avinal.github.io/content/posts/development/final-evaluation.md

 date: 2021-08-19 23:07
 tags: [gsoc, FOSSology]
 category: development
 description: This is the final report of my Google Summer of Code 2021 at The FOSSology Project.
+image: "/images/gsoc-wall.webp"
 ---
 # Google Summer of Code 2021